Post Summary: Kenya travel tips you should know

-Kenya Travel Tips
+Out Top Kenya Travel Tips

 Nairobi isn’t that bad

 Not only did we feel safe, but the city is packed with hip restaurants, rooftop bars, trendy coffeehouses, and beautiful hotels.
-Not only that but Nairobi National Park is the only national park in the world that lies next to a capital city with other animal refugee and orphanages scattered about the city.
+Not only that but Nairobi National Park is the only national park in the world that lies next to a capital city with other animal refugees and orphanages scattered about the city.

-As always – stay out of bad neighborhoods, don’t walk alone at night, and use universal common sense and Nairobi might even become your favorite African city.
+As always – stay out of bad neighborhoods, don’t walk alone at night, and use universal common sense, and Nairobi might even become your favorite African city.

 Kenya is the Africa you think of

 Endless plains of grass, ancient tribal warriors, and teeming with wildlife.
 It’s the Africa of your dreams.
-If you have been considering traveling to Africa for the first time Kenya may be the place for you.
+If you have been considering traveling to Africa for the first time, Kenya may be the place for you.
 Portrayed in countless movies, books, and nature documentaries Kenya is well known.

-Education is King
+Education is King in Kenya

 Speaking of African movies, have you checked out the movie “The First Grader?”
 It’s the tale of Kimani Maruge, an 81-year-old man who decides to go to primary school for the first time when the Kenyan government made it free.

 The Economy is Booming

-The name safari even comes from the Swahili word meaning “journey” or “trip.”
-Whether it be close to the city at Nairobi National Park, the famous Masai Mara, Amboseli, or Tsavo.
-Game spotting here is top notch and the Kenyan Wildlife Service takes pride in their countries natural landscapes and wildlife.
+The name safari comes from the Swahili meaning “journey” or “trip.”
+It is close to the city at Nairobi National Park, the famous Masai Mara, Amboseli, or Tsavo.
+Game spotting here is top-notch, and the Kenyan Wildlife Service takes pride in their country’s natural landscapes and wildlife.

 Kenya is your African movie

-Out of Africa was the best picture winner of 1988, and possibly one of Robert Redford’s best films.
+Out of Africa was the best picture winner of 1988 and possibly one of Robert Redford’s best films.
 The movie was based on Karen Blixen’s account of her time in colonial Kenya.
-What other big time movies are set in Kenya?
+What other big-time movies are set in Kenya?
 How about “I Dreamed of Africa,” based on Kuki Gallman’s novel.
-Or “The Constant Gardener” telling the tale of pharmaceutical corruption…yup that was Kenya too!
+Or “The Constant Gardener” telling the tale of pharmaceutical corruption…yup, that was Kenya too!

-The Kenyan Shillings is the currency in Kenya and is currently valued at 100:1 with the US Dollar.
+The Kenyan Shillings is the currency in Kenya and is currently valued at 100:1 to the US Dollar.
 USD newer than 2006 is widely accepted at many establishments around the country.
 We also have no problem using our credit card in Nairobi.
 I wouldn’t call Kenya a cheap destination – far from it, actually.